Chair's message

 Dear Alumni, Colleagues, and Friends:

-As always, we are grateful to our alumni and friends for your continuous support and welcome your ideas and participation in shaping the department’s future.
+As always, we welcome the participation, support and ideas of our alumni and friends toward shaping the department’s future.

 Kind regards,